Evidence — Key Findings from 1,227 Arkansas Public Records

 $20M Treasury purchase; APERS authorizes $25–50M

-Treasury purchases $20 million in new Israel Bonds; APERS Investment Subcommittee authorizes $25–50 million.
+Treasury purchases $20 million in new non-tradable sovereign bonds; APERS Investment Subcommittee authorizes $25–50 million.

 -